 - International Languages

-More than 7,000 websites use BrowseAloud, so once you have it on your device you can listen to all of these websites too.
+More than 7,000 websites use ReachDeck, so once you have it on your device you can listen to all of these websites too.

-BrowseAloud helps website visitors who require online reading support and those who simply prefer to listen to information instead of reading it.
-BrowseAloud is particularly useful for those with print disabilities such as dyslexia or mild visual impairments and those with English as a second language.
+ReachDeck helps website visitors who require online reading support and those who simply prefer to listen to information instead of reading it.
+ReachDeck is particularly useful for those with print disabilities such as dyslexia or mild visual impairments and those with English as a second language.

-Click on the BrowseAloud Panel that appears on the footer of this website to launch the BrowseAloud Plus toolbar.
-This toolbar provides instant high quality speech at the touch of a button - no need to download anything.
+Click on the ReachDeck Panel that appears on the footer of this website to launch the ReachDeck Toolbar.
+This toolbar provides instant high-quality speech at the touch of a button - no need to download anything.
 New features include PDF and secure site reading, per site and page pronunciation control and language selection.

 Several features are included in our websites to make navigation as easy and graceful as possible for every web user.
 Our menus should be navigatable with many different types of hardware and software.
 For example, a person without a mouse will be able to navigate the sites.